 Lanesboro Arts presents “My Wild and Precious Life”, an exhibition showcasing paintings by Kat Corrigan.
-The show opens on August 27th and runs through October 17th.
+The show opens on August 27th with an artist reception on Saturday, August 28th from 6:00 – 8:00 p.m.; the show runs through October 17th.
 Always free and open to the public, gallery hours are Thursday – Sunday, 10 a.m. – 5 p.m.
 Inspired by the beauty of every day objects and Mary Oliver’s poem “The Summer Day”, the exhibition will feature animal paintings (both domestic and wild animals), as well as landscapes and water scenes.

 Through Corrigan’s paintings, viewers are invited to enter a universe that is sharp and alive with color, vibrates with movement, lights the imagination, and offers sanctuary from daily human complication.